Police: Columbus school bus driver assaulted by family member

-COLUMBUS, Ohio (WCMH) — Columbus police are investigating after a student’s family member allegedly assaulted a Columbus City School bus driver Tuesday.
+COLUMBUS, Ohio (WCMH) — Columbus police are investigating after a person believed to be a student’s family member allegedly assaulted a Columbus City School bus driver Tuesday.

 Police said officers responded to the 100 block of Belvidere Avenue at approximately 3:04 p.m.